Game (hunting): Cooking

 Generally game is cooked in the same ways as farmed meat.
 Because some game meat is leaner than store-bought beef, overcooking is a common mishap which can be avoided if properly prepared.
 It is sometimes grilled or cooked longer or by slow cooking or moist-heat methods to make it more tender, since some game tends to be tougher than farm-raised meat.
 Other methods of tenderizing include marinating as in the dish Hasenpfeffer, cooking in a game pie or as a stew such as burgoo.

 Safety

 The Norwegian Food Safety Authority considers that children, pregnant women, fertile-aged women, and people with high blood pressure should not consume game shot with lead-based ammunition more than once a month.
 Children who often eat such game might develop a slightly lower IQ, as lead influences the development of the central nervous system.
+This can be avoided by hunting with arrows or copper bullets.